Chickychicken/Research-Podcast-Agent/README.md

-# Deep Research Tool - AI-Powered Research to Podcast Generator
+# Research Podcast Agent - AI-Powered Google Search to Podcast Generator

 An intelligent research system that leverages multiple AI agents to conduct comprehensive web research on any topic and automatically converts the findings into engaging podcast episodes.